 Following the ‘Union of the Crowns’ of 1603, Edinburgh Castle was rarely visited by the reigning monarch.
-After the 1650s, it became a significant military base and remains one to this day.
+After the 1650s, it became a significant military base and remains one today.
 Defenses were rebuilt and enhanced due to the Jacobite Risings of 1689–1746.
-New gun batteries such as Dury’s Battery were constructed, and new barracks were added to house the many soldiers and officers.
+New gun batteries, such as Dury’s Battery, were constructed, and new barracks were added to house the many soldiers and officers.

 Some 600 troops were housed in the New Barracks, built during the Napoleonic Wars with France.
 Regiments often had a mascot, many of whom were dogs.
 There is a dog cemetery on the grounds to honor the passing of their canine heroes.

 Not everyone who came to the castle enjoyed their stay, though.
 Even royals were sometimes known to complain about the drafts.
 In their case, efforts were made to improve it but not in later years.
-This once home to royalty became a prison.
+This, once home to royalty, became a prison.
 Life was miserable for the prisoners locked up in the vaults below Crown Square.
 Between 1757 and 1814, the vaults became home to hundreds of war prisoners.
-As a formidable stronghold, the castle was the most secure lock-up in all of Scotland.
+As a formidable stronghold, the castle was the most secure lock-up in Scotland.

 Visiting the Castle

 The Gate House – The main entrance and ticket booth